 I sometimes liken the landscape to what MP3 players were like before the iPod.
 They had tons of “advanced” features like radios and stuff like that but they just sucked.
 Bulky, hard to use, looked horrible.Tobias Lütke, CEO Shopify

 One of its greatest advantages was dictated by the choice of offering an app store before anyone else.
-This has helped them keep the core very slim but still practically covering 80% of what users need.
-Thanks to this strategic decision and their large user base now developers tend to prefer to build apps for Shopify first and this helped them getting the most apps in the market.
+This has helped them keep the core very slim but still practically cover 80% of what users need.
+Thanks to this strategic decision and their large user base now developers tend to prefer to build apps for Shopify first and this helped them get the most apps in the market.

 Shopify, with channels, has now become a centric back office managing the inventory, orders, and shipping while the storefront is found on multiple channels defined as marketplaces.

 Shopify comes with 9 very modern free themes mostly showcasing the products with big photos.
 The important aspect is that they are fully supported by Shopify.
 One can also use the customizer tool but its complexity makes it difficult for normal users to make changes.
-Basically, this is a kind of job that should be left to frontend developers or UX designers.
+Basically, this is a kind of job that should be left to front-end developers or UX designers.

 Ultimately, one of the characteristics that makes it a great product is the clean look of the editor.
 Editors are notoriously complex, bulky, and clunky but Shopfiys’ product managers and UX designers did an excellent job.
 Again, in this case, the fact that they have an app store providing the extra functionality has proven again a winning card over competitors.